mo7morad/Fundamentals_RoadMap/README.md

 ## 🚀 How to Use

-1. **🔧 Explore Solutions**: Check the `Coding/` folder for problems-solving solutions and fully implemented projects with clear explanations and comments.
+1. **🔧 Explore Solutions**: Check the `Coding/` folder for problem-solving solutions and fully implemented projects with clear explanations and comments.
 2. **📓 Review Course Content**: Dive into the `Courses/` folder for annotated trainer-provided material.
 3. **🔢 Track Progress**: Stay updated on completed courses and upcoming solutions.

 ---

-## 💂️‍♂️ Repository Structure
+## 📂 Repository Structure

-Here’s the high-level structure of this repository:

 ```yaml
 Fundamentals_RoadMap/